 7.2.3.
 Accuracy

-The accuracy of the EFM, defined as the deviation of the EFM reading from the reference flow value, shall not exceed ± 3 percent of the reading, 0.5 % of full scale or ± 1.0 per cent of the maximum flow at which the EFM has been calibrated, whichever is larger.
+The accuracy of the EFM, defined as the deviation of the EFM reading from the reference flow value, shall not exceed ± 3 per cent of the reading, or 0.3 per cent of full scale, whichever is larger.

 7.2.4.
 Precision